phlorest/robinson_and_holton2012/cldf/README.md

 <a name="ds-genericmetadatajson"> </a>

-# Generic Phlorest phylogeny derived from Robinson and Holton 2012 'Alor-Pantar (Robinson & Holton 2012)'
+# Generic Phlorest phylogeny derived from Robinson and Holton 2012 'Internal Classification of the Alor-Pantar Language Family Using Computational Methods Applied to the Lexicon'

 **CLDF Metadata**: [Generic-metadata.json](./Generic-metadata.json)